mienaikoe/ziyu/Chapters/4-4-Chapter26.md

 "

 ```
-Obscura Observation + 2to 3la 6na
+Obscura Observation + day 2, tick 6048
 Lab Note

-Two tova-na ago, I measured it again.
+233 ticks ago, I measured it again.
 The ultraviolet emission of Ara is increasing while infrared decreases, noting a shift in temperature toward a hotter star.
 The surface area of the obscura continues to grow linearly as well.
 I have no doubt that the two are linked.

 I took your advice and devised a projection of what would happen to Ara if the obscura is actually a sphere instead of the disc that the Holragi observers seem to report.
 Your hypothesis that the stellar wind pressure would rise exponentially was correct, but the time scale is staggering.
-It would take many ka'tova for the temperature to rise high enough.
+It would take thousands of days for the temperature to rise high enough.
 I am just an apprentice observer, and certainly am no engineer, but I believ that there is a point at which the obscura can no longer hold itself together and it will break.
 The exact timing of this depends on how the obscura is constructed, but once this happens, it will send the obscura hurtling away from Ara at an unimaginable speed.
 And without a doubt, this would send a flurry of radiation to Palinan.

 Our people are resilient, but we're talking a hundred lifetimes (give or take about twenty)... nothing could last that long without Ara.